Opinion | Five years after the genocide against the Rohingya, horrors go on in Myanmar

 Mr. Blinken’s announcement marks the eighth time the United States has designated a genocide, and the barbarity against the Rohingya in 2016 and 2017 surely qualifies.
 The military in Myanmar carried out two waves of violence, triggered by attacks on Myanmar security forces by a Rohingya insurgent group.
 The second wave in 2017 “targeted civilians indiscriminately and often with extreme brutality,” according to a State Department report.
 The military, known as the Tatmadaw, raped, murdered and tortured the Rohingya while burning their villages to the ground.
 On Sept.
-2, the Tatmadaw and Buddhist villagers massacred 10 Rohingya captive men, bound together and buried them in a mass grave.
+2, the Tatmadaw and Buddhist villagers massacred 10 captive Rohingya men who were bound together and then buried in a mass grave.
 A month later, none of the 6,000 Rohingya who once lived in the coastal village of Inn Din were still there.
 This was just one episode in a military operation that forced Rohingya into a mass exodus.
 “The attack against Rohingya was widespread and systematic, which is crucial for reaching a determination of crimes against humanity,” Mr. Blinken said.
 “The evidence also points to a clear intent behind these mass atrocities — the intent to destroy Rohingya, in whole or in part.”

 At the time, Myanmar was a struggling, nascent democracy led by Nobel Peace Prize laureate Aung San Suu Kyi, who shared power with the Tatmadaw.
 When the military blitz against the Rohingya took place, she seemed unwilling or unable to stop it, perturbing those who had admired her stoic leadership of a democracy movement through years under house arrest.
 In 2019, she personally defended Myanmar against charges of “genocidal acts” before the International Court of Justice.
 Then her government was overturned by a coup in February 2021, led by Gen. Min Aung Hlaing, who had overseen the military’s Rohingya atrocity, and who remains commander in chief.
 The savagery of the Rohingya campaign is being repeated as the army, struggling to hold on to power, is fighting insurgency elsewhere in Myanmar with the same inhuman tactics.

 Much more needs to be done.
 The United States has imposed targeted sanctions on 65 individuals and 26 entities that support the junta, but it must also attempt to stanch the flow of dollars through banks that sustain the regime and continue to press for an international tribunal to hold the junta to account for its crimes.
 As Mr. Blinken declared, “The day will come when those responsible for these appalling acts will have to answer for them.”
-By calling those acts what they were — genocide — the rest of the world can help to bring that day about sooner.
+By calling those acts what they were — genocide — the rest of the world can help bring that day about sooner.